Boeing plane skids into Florida river in crash-landing, no fatalities

 Navy security and emergency response personnel including some 90 firefighters attended the scene.

+Passengers in life vests were instructed to clamber onto the wings of the jet before being transported to shore aboard inflatable life rafts, Bormann said.

+"We couldn't tell where we were, a river or an ocean.
+There was rain coming down.
+There was lightning and thunder.
+We stood on that wing for a significant period of time," she told CNN.

-Images showed the plane lying partially submerged in water after the crash-landing.
+Images showed the Miami Air plane lying partially submerged in water after the crash-landing, with its nose cone missing.

+Jacksonville mayor Lenny Curry tweeted that the White House had called to offer assistance as the situation was developing.

 "All alive and accounted for.
-Our Fire and Rescue teams are family to all," Mayor of Jacksonville Lenny Curry tweeted.
+Our Fire and Rescue teams are family to all," said Curry.

 Teams were working to control jet fuel spilling into the St Johns River, he added.

-The "Rotator" flight from the US base in Cuba carries military personnel and family members.
+The "Rotator" flight from the US base in Cuba carries passengers including military personnel and family members.

 Boeing said it was aware of the incident and gathering information.